cdiggins/heron-language/notes.md

 # What is Heron

-Heron is a small cross-platform language designed for ease of use, performance, and safety.
+Heron is a small cross-platform language being designed for ease of use, performance, and safety.

-The current language implementation targets JavaScript but a C++ generator is in the works.

-Heron is mainly influenced by JavaScript, Haskell, C++, Java, C#, Scala, and Python.
-Other languages that have played an influencing role in its design including: C#, C++, TypeScript, Scala, C#, and Go.

-There are similarities with a large number of languages of course,
+Heron is a fully statically typed language that does not require type annotations in the majority of cases, so it looks and feels like a dynamic language, with the potential efficiency, safety, and tooling of a compiled language.

+The Heron design is influenced by JavaScript, C#, Scala, GLSL, and Scheme.
+Heron syntax is mostly a simplified subset of JavaScript.
+It has a powerful module system built into the language, and a forward thinking language versioning scheme for maintaining backwards compatibility while the language evolves.

+Current development on Heron is focused on numerical array processing, such as required in sound and image processing, and data visualization in 2D and 3D.
+The reference implementation generates JavaScript, but a C++ generator is planned as well.

+Heron is built on the principle of emphasizing functional programming, immutable data structures, and type safety while minimizing complexity.
+The driving design principle, is to assure that 'it just works'.

+*"I'm still trying to figure this magic out"* -- Stephen Taylor

+//==

 https://en.wikipedia.org/wiki/Speedcoding - 1953
 https://en.wikipedia.org/wiki/APL_(programming_language) - 1954